Hellmakima/instagram/devdocs/README_halal.md

 ---

-# InstaClone 🕌📸
+# InstaClone

-A wholesome, full-stack Instagram clone — forged with **FastAPI**, **MongoDB**, and **Next.js**.
+A wholesome, full-stack Instagram clone - forged with **FastAPI**, **MongoDB**, and **Next.js**.
 Built clean, modular, and fit for the upright ummah of devs in need of a sunnah-friendly sharing space.

-**\*Bismillah!** This code was scribed with sincerity and may contain slips — may Allah forgive our shortcomings.
-If you spot a bug, know that it's a test and in fixing it lies reward, insha’Allah.\*
+**\*Bismillah!** This code was scribed with sincerity and may contain slips - may Allah forgive our shortcomings.
+If you spot a bug, know that it's a test and in fixing it lies reward, insha'Allah.\*

 ---

-## 🧾 License
+## License

 Use it, share it, remix it.
-Just don’t sue your brother in Islam over it 🙏
+Just don't sue your brother in Islam over it

 ---

-## ✍️ About the Scribe
+## About the Scribe

-Crafted by [@hellmakima](https://github.com/hellmakima) — a humble dev on a mission, coding with sincerity and du'a.
+Crafted by [@hellmakima](https://github.com/hellmakima) - a humble dev on a mission, coding with sincerity and du'a.

-> “Every bug has a wisdom behind it.
-Maybe it’s a lesson.
-Maybe it’s qadr.”
+> "Every bug has a wisdom behind it.
+Maybe it's a lesson.
+Maybe it's qadr."

 ---

-Open for collabs, pull requests, or just a warm salaam 🤝 Come contribute barakah to this noble quest, and may your code compile on the first try… آمين 🤲💻
+Open for collabs, pull requests, or just a warm salaam Come contribute barakah to this noble quest, and may your code compile on the first try... آمين